nyanp/ttimer/README.md

 {'foo': <ttimer.timer.Timer object at 0x7fc9a334fc50>, 'bar': <ttimer.timer.Timer object at 0x7fc9a334df98>}
 ```

+### Local timers

-If you do not prefer such a thread-local variables, you can simply create a local `Timer` instance.
+If you do not prefer global (thread-local) variables, you can simply create a local `Timer` instance.
 In this style, if you use a decorator, you should pass the timer you created as an additional `timer` keyword argument.

 ```python